1. What is the targeted age range of potential students?

 Students will be committed to a full day of academic and arts activity.
-There will be time allotted for physical activity, additional assistance with studies, lunch and nutritional breaks throughout the day.
+There will be time allotted for physical activity, additional assistance with studies, and lunch.

 (These times are approximate.)

 Arts will be integrated into the core curriculum along with classes that have a sole focus on the arts.
-SPAA will use an arts-integrated “STEAM” approach, incorporating the Arts into the “STEM” subjects: science, technology, engineering and math.
+SPAA will use an arts-integrated approach that integrates the arts into all academic learning.

 Yes, as a public charter school SPAA is under the same obligation to provide access to special services as a regular public school.
-SPAA will have special education teachers on staff and may also contract with other providers, if necessary, to provide a free, appropriate education for all students.
+SPAA has a special education teacher on staff, along with a special education director and special education educational technician.
+SPAA may also contract with other providers, if necessary, to provide a free, appropriate education for all students.

 Charter schools in Maine are publicly funded schools and any Maine student may attend free of charge.